 Moisture control is very crucial when it comes to indoor pools.
-You have to ensure that your indoor pool is well ventilated to maintain a safe and healthy environment.
-Without proper ventilation=, people will not enjoy the indoor pool experience and might face discomfort.
+You have to ensure that your indoor pool is well-ventilated to maintain a safe and healthy environment.
+Without proper ventilation, people will not enjoy the indoor pool experience and might face discomfort.
 Therefore, dehumidification is essential to maintain a hygienic and sanitary condition.
-Without proper ventilation and dehumidification, it might damage the walls, and furniture (if any), increase corrosion and rotten wood and allow mould and bacteria to grow quickly.
+Without proper ventilation and dehumidification, it might damage the walls, and furniture (if any), increase corrosion and rotten wood, and allow mold and bacteria to grow quickly.
 Also, it will lead to slippery floors that can cause falls or severe accidents.
 To prevent this, try to look for ways to ventilate the room and add in dehumidifiers depending on the size of the room.

 Check For Damage

 Now that you have taken care of the pool, you also need to look at the other aspects of the indoor pool.
 Check if any damages have taken place.
 You should watch for broken tiles and potentially brittle ladders as these can cause cuts and other severe injuries to the people enjoying the indoor pool.
-Also, ensure to check on your pool’s heating system to be able to use it all year-round.
+Also, be sure to check on your pool’s heating system to be able to use it all year round.
 Occasionally replace floaties and diving boards if they are not up to standard.
 Keep an eye out and replace pumps if necessary.

 Check the Heating System